Trade Secrets: Epoxy waste with expert David Johnson

 I’m something of an expert at work planning too, so I have several epoxy jobs on the go at the same time, and also perhaps a chair that needs fixing if I have some waste.
 Strangely whilst building this rudder I was repairing a carbon fibre bicycle frame!!!!
 That is definitely multi tasking.

-Good quality pots of the same size will always define your working times, and can be used many times, if you break the cured waste out carefully by rolling the sides of the pot before pushing on the bottom, and are recyclable once they have broken.
+Always opt for good quality pots of the same size.
+They not only define your working times but also serve multiple uses.
+If you carefully roll the sides of the pot and push on the bottom, you can break out the cured waste.
+Once broken, they’re ready for recycling!
 I have seen people all over the world using everything from yoghurt pots to sawn in half milk bottles, to baked bean tins to washing up bowls.
 I say if you want a good job, use the best tools, these consumables are part of your epoxy toolkit.
 It’s possible to throw your yoghurt pots in the recycling bag, but not when they are full of cured unremovable epoxy.

 Epoxy is not expensive, but its not that cheap either, good tools make for good work and a little thought for work planning is hugely beneficial.